segmentio/segment-docs/src/connections/sources/index.md

 {% endcomment %}

 > info "If you don't see the source you're looking for in our catalog"
-> If a tool is not listed as a supported source in our [catalog](https://segment.com/catalog/){:target='_blank’}, then it is not possible to incorporate the integration within a Segment workspace out-of-the-box.
-However, as an alternative, you can use the [HTTP API](https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/){:target='_blank’} source to collect data from the tool's API.
-You can also use [Functions](https://segment.com/docs/connections/functions/){:target='_blank’} to send or receive data from other tools.
+> If a tool is not listed as a supported source in our [catalog](https://segment.com/catalog/){:target='_blank’}, then it is not possible to incorporate the integration out-of-the-box within a Segment workspace.
+However, as an alternative, you can use the [HTTP API](/docs/connections/sources/catalog/libraries/server/http-api/) source to collect data from the tool's API.
+You can also use [Functions](/docs/connections/functions/) to send or receive data from other tools.

 ## Types of sources